Setting Up SAML

 -

-For Value, type
+For Value, enter

 .
-This step restricts role access to only SAML user streaming requests that include a SAML subject type assertion with a value of persistent.
+This value restricts role access to SAML user streaming requests that include a SAML subject type assertion with a value of persistent.
 If the SAML:sub_type is persistent, your IdP sends the same unique value for the NameID element in all SAML requests from a particular user.
 For more information about the SAML:sub_type assertion, see the Uniquely Identifying Users in SAML-Based Federation section in Using SAML-Based Federation for API Access to AWS. -

 Review your SAML 2.0 trust information, confirming the correct trusted entity and condition, and then choose Next: Permissions.